-April tax day is just around the corner.
-You may not be thinking about tax season yet because expats receive an automatic 2-month extension, or because you plan to request a 6-month extension.
+April Tax Day is just around the corner.
+You may not be thinking about tax season yet because Americans abroad receive an automatic 2-month extension, or because you plan to request a 6-month extension.

-But even if you don’t plan to file your tax return by April 15th you should prepare now to avoid paying interest and to leverage some potential benefits.
-(If this is your first tax season as expat, you might also want to check our 11 Expat Tax Tips Before Moving Abroad.
+But even if you don’t plan to file your tax return by April 15th, you should prepare now to avoid paying interest and to leverage some potential benefits.
+(If this is your first tax season as a US expat, you might also want to check our 11 Expat Tax Tips Before Moving Abroad.

 1. Gather all tax documents

 A good place to start is to review the first two pages and Schedule A of last year’s filing.
-There you will find all income and deductions you included last tax year.
+There you will find all income and deductions you included in the last tax year.

-Carefully review all the tax forms you received and request any corrections or missing forms if needed.
+After reviewing all the tax forms you received, request any corrections or missing forms if needed.

 2. Estimate and pay the tax you owe